dachosen1/formulaic/README.md

 dd[, item_2 := 0.3 * pixel_3 + rnorm(n)]
 dd[, y := 5 * x + 3 * pixel_1 + 2 * pixel_3 + rnorm(n)]
 ```
-The resulting script create a data.table with 8 unique features
+The resulting script create a data.table with 8 unique features.

 ```r
 names(dd)
 "w"       "x"       "pixel_1" "pixel 2" "pixel_3" "item_1"  "item_2"  "y"
 ```
-Traditionally, creating a formula in R required the user to manually select the desired variables or use the y~. notation to select all the features. **`formulaic`** is useful to programmatically select variables to include and performs quality check against the input.
+Traditionally, creating a formula in R required the user to select the desired variables or use the y~ . notation to select all the features. **`formulaic`** is useful to choose variables programmatically to include and perform a quality check against the input.

 **use case:** Creating a model with all pixel patterns